-A New Look at the Value of Pharmaceuticals from the Patient's Perspective Toward a Virtuous Circle of Drug Discovery, Drug Development and Active Pharmaceutical Ingredients
+A New Look at the Value of Pharmaceuticals from the Patient's Perspective Toward a Virtuous Circle of Drug Discovery, Drug Development, and Active Pharmaceutical Use

 (No.75: Published in June 2020)

-In the Research Paper No. 73 "A New Look at the Value of Pharmaceuticals" published by the National Institute of Pharmaceutical and Industrial Policy (NIPI) in May 2019, the author discusses the "value chain" of pharmaceuticals, which consists of three stages: "creating value (drug discovery)," "cultivating value (drug cultivation)," and "delivering/utilizing value (active drug delivery).
+In the Research Paper No. 73, "A New Look at the Value of Pharmaceuticals," published by the Policy Research Institute (PIRI) in May 2019, the author describes the "value chain" of pharmaceuticals as a chain of three stages: "creating value (drug discovery)," "cultivating value (drug rearing)," and "delivering/utilizing value (active pharmaceutical use).
 The "active drug" = the value of the created drug is maximized by delivering it appropriately and ensuring that it is used appropriately to properly demonstrate its efficacy and effectiveness (see figure below).

 In this report, we will discuss the ideal form of "Active Pharmaceutical Ingredients" as well as issues and solutions to realize this concept, particularly in light of the "information asymmetry" on the part of patients and the public in the medical and pharmaceutical fields, and will try to present each chapter from the perspective of patients and the public.